Lenny Santos

 Lenny Santos a.k.a.
 Len Melody (born October 24, 1979) is an American guitarist, composer, producer and entrepreneur.
 He rose to global fame as the co-founder of the bachata group Aventura where he served as producer, lead guitarist, vocalist, composer and musical director.
-Lenny is responsible for the groups distinctive sound.
+Lenny is responsible for the group's distinctive sound.
 He is the one who dared to experiment with bachata, adding fusions of R&B, hip hop and pop.
 He added electric guitars and effects like tremolo, phaser and wah.
-Lenny is considered the pioneer and creator of urban bachata, Lenny is one of the most sought out music producers in the Latin music industry to this day.
-Aside from being a musician and producer, he owns multiple businesses such as restaurants and lounges in the New York City area.
+Lenny is considered the pioneer and creator of urban bachata, and is one of the most sought out music producers in the Latin music industry.
+Aside from being a musician and producer, he owns restaurants and lounges in New York City.

 Early life

 Santos was born in 1979 in The Bronx, New York City, to Dominican parents.
 He grew up in the South Bronx neighborhood in the Bronx.
 He has six brothers.
 He initially wanted to play bass after seeing his brother Max play bass, but he chose guitar instead.
 His inspiration to play guitar was Antony Santos, saying that he copied him exactly and then added more stuff.